Nevada

 Absentee Voting

 Any registered South Dakota voter can request an absentee ballot and vote by mail.
-Absentee ballots can be requested in person at a local election office or by printing out a form and mailing it in.
+Absentee ballots can be requested in person at a local election office or by printing out a form and mailing it in to your County Election Official.
 Absentee ballots cannot be requested online.

 Resources